NikhilSharma03/Spark-GRIP-Challenge/README.md

 ### The Spark Foundation Task I - Banking System.

-The code for the task of the The Spark Foundation GRIP Program.
+The project for the task of the The Spark Foundation GRIP Program.

 - A header section with the logo.
 - Support exchange money with email.